gvkhna/perlbox/README.md

     $ vagrant up

-### The box comes with a clean perl installation, everythings good to go, enjoy.
+### The box is setup with a clean perl installation, everythings good to go, enjoy.

     $ vagrant ssh -c 'which perl && which cpanm && cpanm Mojolicious::Lite'
     /home/vagrant/perl5/perlbrew/perls/perl-5.16.0/bin/perl